How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 Test Demand with a Landing Page

-Create a simple landing page that:
+Create a simple page that:

 - Describes the problem you're solving